jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This was a total shock to Charles.
 It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king, isn't the king.
 There was no rule to reference, no justification to use.
 The ruling philosophy is the matrix, and the matrix is supposed to keep everyone in line.
 But all of a sudden, some people were waking up and calling the matrix a lie.

 A noble lie perhaps, but still a lie.
-Charles couldn't make any sense of the people's point of view.
+Charles couldn't make any sense of the people's complaints and point of view.

 Charles was devoted to his father, his Faith, and his conscience.
 Being a king was his responsibility, and he thus must defend his country and its holy rulebook.
 So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.